kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 ---
-title: "Writing PostgreSQL extension in Rust With pgx"
+title: "Writing PostgreSQL extension in Rust With pgrx"
 date: 2022-07-20T10:07:46+08:00
-tags: ['rust', 'postgresql', 'pgx']
+tags: ['rust', 'postgresql', 'pgrx']
+slug: "writing-postgresql-extension-in-rust-with-pgx"
 ---

+{{% callout %}}

+`pgx` has renamed to `pgrx` in around [April 2023][9].
+The following post has also been updated to replace `pgx` with `pgrx` instead.

+{{% /callout %}}

-Recently, I came across how to write a PostgreSQL extension in Rust with `pgx` from this [article][0] by [pganalyze][6].
+Recently, I came across how to write a PostgreSQL extension in Rust with `pgrx` from this [article][0] by [pganalyze][6].
 I decided to play around with it.
 It turns out to be very straightforward to learn and write a PostgreSQL extension!

-`pgx` does make it easy to write a PostgreSQL extensions in Rust!
-All the code of this post are written in an evening _(a couple of hours)_ as a first timer learning about PostgreSQL extension and `pgx`.
+`pgrx` does make it easy to write a PostgreSQL extensions in Rust!
+All the code of this post are written in an evening _(a couple of hours)_ as a first timer learning about PostgreSQL extension and `pgrx`.

-In this post, we are going to first walk through the basic of using `pgx` to write a PostgreSQL extension.
+In this post, we are going to first walk through the basic of using `pgrx` to write a PostgreSQL extension.
 Then, we are going to implement some custom string manipulation function such as `to_title` and `emojify` and expose it to PostgreSQL to be used.